 The responsibility for providing adjustments to assessment is one which is shared between OCR and your centre.
-Centre staff should consult the Joint Council of Qualifications' (JCQ) booklet Access Arrangements, Reasonable Adjustments and Special Consideration www.icq.org.uk.
+Centre staff should consult the Joint Council of Qualifications' (JCQ) booklet Access Arrangements and Reasonable Adjustments at www.jcq.org.uk.

-You should also refer to this document for candidates who require a post-examination adjustment (special consideration) to reflect temporary illness, indisposition or injury at the time the assessment was taken.
+If you have candidates who need a post-examination adjustment to reflect temporary illness, indisposition or injury at the time the assessment was taken, please read the JCQ document A guide to the special consideration process.